GrapeCity/ComponentOne-Service-Components-Samples/Pdf/Blazor/PdfViewerWasm/readme.txt

 PdfViewerWasm
 ------------------------------------------------------------------------
-Demonstrates the rendering functionality of the C1Pdf component in Blazor.
+Demonstrates the rendering (printing) functionality of the C1Pdf component in Blazor.